banrod/unit/workstation/notes/facilitation-assessment.md

 ## Next Steps

-- Draft a short checklist for experiment readmes (prerequisites, data requirements, validation results). *(Draft available in `templates/experiment-readme-checklist.md`; adoption tracked in `notes/next-steps.md`.)*
+- ✅ Draft a short checklist for experiment readmes (prerequisites, data requirements, validation results). *(Draft available in `templates/experiment-readme-checklist.md`; adoption tracked in `notes/next-steps.md` and instantiated in `image-filter/EXPERIMENT_CHECKLIST.md`.)*
 - Schedule a future benchmarking session to quantify the image filter's behavior across different dataset sizes. *(Initial plan captured in `notes/benchmark-plan.md`; execution tracked in `notes/next-steps.md`.)*
 - Run the new smoke graph alongside the validator in CI to keep regenerated `_specs`, `_classes`, and `_components` healthy. *(See `notes/next-steps.md`.)*